Arithmetic finiteness of Mukai varieties of genus 7: Introduction

-In the second part of this paper, we discuss the Shafarevich conjecture for higher dimensional Mukai varieties of genus $7$.
-Our results can be summarised as follows. \begin{thm} \begin{enumerate} \item The (ordinary) Shafarevich conjecture holds true for Mukai tenfolds of genus $7$. \item For a number field $K$, the number of $K$-isomorphism classes of Mukai ninefolds of genus $7$ over $K$ is $2^r$, where $r$ is the number of real places of $K$.
-In particular, the Shafarevich conjecture holds true for Mukai ninefolds of genus $7$. \item The (ordinary) Shafarevich conjecture fails for Mukai sixfolds of genus $7$ \end{enumerate} \end{thm}
+\item ($n=9$) \ For a number field $K$, the number of $K$-isomorphism classes of Mukai ninefolds of genus $7$ over $K$ is equal to $2^r$, where $r$ denotes the number of real places of $K$.
+In particular, the Shafarevich conjecture holds true for Mukai ninefolds of genus $7$.